FAQ

 Can PathX be configured with bandwidth alerts?

 You can configure in “Alert Template” on the acceleration line details page, supporting alerts for absolute bandwidth values and bandwidth usage rate.
-On the acceleration line detail page and acceleration configuration page, dropdown lists can select different acceleration regions to help locate bandwidth-heavy entry points.
+On the details page of the acceleration line and the acceleration configuration page, a drop - down list is available to select different acceleration regions, which facilitates the location of the entry points with a relatively high bandwidth occupancy.

-3. Support scenarios for 4-layer and 7-layer protocols: http(s), websocket(s), 4-layer forwarding can expand http2, quic, ipsec-vpn, rtmp, rtc, etc., protocols.
-SSL-vpn requires non-standard support, and ftp access is unsupported.
+Support scenarios for 4-layer and 7-layer protocols: http(s), websocket(s).
+For Layer 4 forwarding, protocols such as http2, quic, ipsec-vpn, rtmp, rtc, etc. can be extended. ssl-vpn requires non-standard support, and ftp access is not supported;

-5. 7-layer port forwarding: On common clusters, single source IP (client) concurrent limits are 100, with maximum concurrent connections of 4,000; https requests will be slightly less.
-Option to choose high-performance clusters, feel free to contact us if you need details.
+7-layer port forwarding: On common clusters, single source IP (client) concurrent limits are 100, with maximum concurrent connections of 4,000; https requests will be slightly less.
+High-performance clusters are available for selection.
+Please feel free to contact us if you have such a need.

 How to handle load balancing for origin domain names and multiple origin IPs?

-2. Connection requests added by clients will be distributed among multiple origin IP nodes in a round-robin manner.
+New connection requests from clients will be distributed among multiple origin IP nodes in a round-robin manner.